apache/flink/docs/dev/event_timestamps_watermarks.md

 As mentioned, you usually don't implement this interface yourself but use the `WatermarkStrategies` helper for using common watermark strategies or to bundle together a custom `TimestampAssigner` with a `WatermarkGenerator`.
-For example, to use bounded-of-orderness watermarks and a lambda function as a timestamp assigner you use this:
+For example, to use bounded-out-of-orderness watermarks and a lambda function as a timestamp assigner you use this:

 <div class="codetabs" markdown="1">
 <div data-lang="java" markdown="1">